-Two men, both born on December 12, 1913, did 57.6 in the 100 meters freestyle during the 1936 Olympics in Berlin.
-One of them, Yale student Peter Fick, who was the definite favorite after having improved Johnny Weissmuller’s record on the distance three times, came to Berlin with a personal record of 56.8.
+Two men, both born on December 12, 1913, did 57.6 in the 100m freestyle during the 1936 Olympics in Berlin.
+One of them, Yale student Peter Fick, the definite favorite after having beaten Johnny Weissmuller’s record on the distance three times, came to Berlin with a personal record of 56.8.
 Fick also easily broke the Olympic record during the trials, but was clocked at a time more than two seconds slower in the final.
-This was incomprehensible as far as the Americans were concerned, who submitted a protest as they had photographic proof that Fick was in a position to win a medal and not sixth as claimed by the judges.
+The Americans found this incomprehensible, and they submitted a protest with photographic proof that Fick was in a position to win a medal—not sixth as claimed by the judges.
 The protest was rejected in front of the large home crowd, who saw Fick getting beaten by the German favorite Helmut Fischer.

-Instead, the star of the Olympics became the Hungarian medical student Ferenc Csik, who was the same age as Fick and won the 100 meter race, where he also got the same time as that of Fick in the trials.
-In spite of his slow teammates, Csik was also able to win a bronze medal for Hungary in the 4 x 200 meters freestyle.
+Instead, the star of the Olympics became the Hungarian medical student Ferenc Csik, who was the same age as Fick.
+He won the 100-meter race and got the same time as Fick in the trials.
+Despite his slow teammates, Csik was able to win a bronze medal for Hungary in the 4 x 200m freestyle.

-Peter Fick was the favorite ahead of the 1940 Olympics, but the outbreak of the war prevented him from getting a rematch.
-However, the 1936 Olympic star suffered a far worse fate.
-As a newly graduated doctor, Ferenc Csik was mortally wounded while tending to a wounded soldier.
+Peter Fick was the favorite ahead of the 1940 Olympics, but the outbreak of the war prevented him from getting a rematch with Csik.
+The 1936 Olympic star, a newly graduated doctor, was killed during World War II while tending to a wounded soldier.

 The war claimed more victims among the swimmers.
-The German friends Hans Freese and Herman Heibel both competed in freestyle swimming at the Berlin Olympics.
-Five years later, Freese had fallen in battle in Bremen and Heibel was dying in a tent outside of Leningrad suffering from nasty injuries from an explosion.
+The German friends Hans Freese and Hermann Heibel both competed in freestyle swimming at the Berlin Olympics.
+Five years later, Freese had fallen in battle in Bremen and Heibel was dying in a tent outside of Leningrad, suffering from severe injuries from an explosion.

-The silver medalist in the 100 meters freestyle in Los Angeles in 1932, Takuro Kawaishi, died from a bomb blast in Iwo Jima in 1945.
-The champion from the 1928 Olympics, New Zealander Dave Lindsay, was killed by friendly fire in Italy in 1943.
+The silver medalist in the 100m freestyle in Los Angeles in 1932, Takuro Kawaishi, died from a bomb blast in Iwo Jima in 1945.
+The champion from the 1928 Olympics, New Zealander David Lindsay, was killed by friendly fire in Italy in 1943.

-Doc Counsilman was also drafted for military service in January 1945 to serve in Italy.
+Doc Counsilman was also drafted into military service in January 1945 and sent to serve in Italy.
 Instead of exploring how good he could get in the pool, he was now serving as a pilot of a B-24 bomber, dropping gruesome amounts of explosives on German military and industrial facilities.

 After the end of the war, Counsilman returned to the United States in August 1945, certain that having been drafted into the Air Force meant the end of his swimming career.
-But coach Peppe was of a different mind and a long escalation period was initiated so that Counsilman was finally able to swim at the American college championships in March 1946, where he came in second.
+But coach Peppe was of a different mind and a long escalation period was initiated so that Counsilman would finally be able to swim at the American college championships in March 1946 where he came in second.
 “Not bad for a war veteran,” he thought.

-Doc Counsilman started working as a coach while doing his PhD in physiology at the University of Iowa, where he worked with David Armbruster, author of the book Swimming and Diving.
-Swimming for Iowa was the best freestyle swimmer at the time, Wally Ris, who was also a pioneer when it came to strength training using weights.
+Doc Counsilman started working as a coach while doing his PhD in physiology at the University of Iowa, and this is when he met David Armbruster.
+Swimming for Iowa was the best freestyle swimmer at the time, Wally Ris, who was also a pioneer of strength training using weights.